 In the last few years, data centre operations have grown significantly.

-Singapore is becoming a hot spot for data storage and processing and is ranked fourth-largest market in the Asia-Pacific for Internet data centres behind Japan, China and India.
+Singapore is becoming a hot spot for data storage and processing and is ranked the fourth-largest market in the Asia-Pacific for Internet data centres behind Japan, China and India.

 It has been chosen as one of the destinations to house data by internet giants like Google, Facebook and Amazon.